 Sunscreen

-I love the beach but do not like staying in direct sunlight for long periods of time.
+I love the beach, but I do not like staying in direct sunlight for long periods of time.
 During my sun exposure, I use an eco-friendly sunscreen that does not pollute the water or harm marine life.
 Win/win scenario.

 Mosquito Repellent